EMERGENCY MEDICINE SYMPOSIUM

 Delegates can choose their workshop choices in March 2026, and we will endeavour to accommodate your preferences.

-Dr Glenn Harrison, Ms Tileah Drahm- Butler and Dr Lai Heng Foong
+Dr Glenn Harrison, Ms Tileah Drahm-Butler and A/Prof Lai Heng Foong

 • Learn the fundamentals of cultural competency and how to apply that to emergency practice